braze-inc/braze-docs/_docs/_api/basics.md

 #### API IP allowlisting

-For additional security, you can specify an allowlist of IP addresses and subnets which are allowed to make REST API requests for a given REST API Key.
-To allowlist specific IP addresses or subnets, add them to the **Whitelist IPs** section when creating a new REST API Key:
+For additional security, you can specify a list of IP addresses and subnets which are allowed to make REST API requests for a given REST API Key.
+This is referred to as allowlisting, or whitelisting.
+To allow specific IP addresses or subnets, add them to the **Whitelist IPs** section when creating a new REST API Key:

 ![API IP Whitelisting][26]

+If you don’t specify any, requests can be sent from any IP address.

+{% alert tip %}
+Making a Braze-to-Braze webhook and using allowlisting?
+Check out our list of [IPs to whitelist]({{site.baseurl}}/docs/user_guide/message_building_by_channel/webhooks/creating_a_webhook/#ip-whitelisting).
+{% endalert %}

 #### Creating and managing REST API keys